IBM/visual-inspection-auto-train/README.md

 #### Model

 Next we'll configure the classification model which will be trained once enough files have been uploaded.
 Give the model a name, and specify an action to take.
-Valid actions can be to "train" a new model, "retrain" an existing model, or "nothing" if you'd rather not train a model at all.
+Valid actions can be to "train" a new model, "retrain" an existing model, or "none" if you'd rather not train a model at all.

 The "train" option will create a new model with the provided name and an appended timestamp.
 If a previous model with the same name/dataset has been trained, we will use the newest version of that model as a starting point.
 This is the recommended option as it will result in the fastest training times.